owl73/westmarch-landol/class/bounty_hunter.md

 - Dead

 ###### Alive
-You don't have to worry about accidentaly killing your target.
-Whenever you or someone fighting alongside you would kill your target, instead, you can decide that they survive and are knocked uncosious.
-This applies to any damage, even ones that seem unsurvivable.
+You don't have to worry about accidentally killing your target.
+Whenever you or someone fighting alongside you would kill your target, instead, you can decide that they survive and are knocked unconscious.
+This applies to any damage, even ones that seem un-survivable.

 ###### Dead

-Your first hit against your target does maximum damage.
+Your first hit against your target does additional maximum damage.
 This can be done once a day.

 ## Backgrounds